 be used with either of two backend adapters: the

 ndb adapter, which uses the NDB API to

 provide high-performance native access to MySQL Cluster; and the

-mysql-js adapter, which uses the the MySQL
+mysql-js adapter, which uses the MySQL Server

-node-mysql driver available
+node-mysql driver available from

 distribution, and contains setup programs which can assist you